Enriched functor categories for functor calculus: An application to functor calculus

 The discrete functor calculus of Bauer, Johnson, and McCarthy \cite{bjm} is an adaptation of the abelian functor calculus of Johnson and McCarthy \cite{jm} to simplicial model categories.
 Like Goodwillie calculus, it associates a ``degree $n$" polynomial approximation $\Gamma_nF$ to a functor $F$.
 The notion of ``degree $n$" in this case is weaker than that of Goodwillie, and closer in spirit to the notion of degree $n$ for polynomial functions.

-In this section, we assume that $\C$ is a small simplicial category with all finite coproducts, and that $\D$ is a pointed simplicial model category with initial and terminal object $\star$.
-(To build polynomial approximations in \cite{bjm}, we also require that $\D$ be stable, but for the results in this paper the stable condition is not necessary.)
+In this subsection, we make two assumptions on the categories $\C$ and $\D$, in addition to those specified at the beginning of the section.
+We assume that $\C$ is closed under finite coproducts, and that $\D$ is {\emph{pointed}} with initial and terminal object $\star$.
+(To build polynomial approximations in \cite{bjm}, we also require that $\D$ be stable, but for the results in this paper the stability condition is not necessary.)

 Recall that a comonad $(\bot, \Delta, \varepsilon)$ acting on a category $\A$ consists of an endofunctor $\bot \colon \A \rightarrow \A$ together with natural transformations $\Delta \colon \bot\rightarrow \bot\bot$ and $\varepsilon \colon \bot\rightarrow \Id_\A$ satisfying certain identities.
 For an object $A$ in $\A$, there is an associated simplicial object